 #6.
 Resources & Contacts

 Newbies and returnees have access to online resources to assist in gaining knowledge and experience.
 Of course, if you’ve read thus far into my snowmobile beginners tips, you are now more familiar with my Intrepid Snowmobile website.
 To learn what you need to know about finding your way around OFSC trails, check out my Navigation 101 and Guide to Trail Signs articles.

-Here, you’ll also find articles about self-guided rides and tours you can do.
+You’ll also find articles about self-guided rides and tours you can do.
 You can check out some of my favourite destinations, lodgings and restaurants.
 Plus, I’ve posted many other riding, planning and equipment tips and products reviews that should be helpful.

 Meanwhile, you may want to learn some of the basics from another trusted source.
 The Ontario Federation of Snowmobile Clubs provides its online Interactive Trail Guide and other navigation tools.
 It also offers an online Driver Training course.
 It’s worth checking out from the comfort of home.